27th Uhlan Regiment (Poland)

-The 27th King Stefan Batory Uhlan Regiment (Polish language: 27 Pułk Ułanów im.
+The 27th King Stefan Batory Uhlan Regiment (27 Pułk Ułanów im.
 Króla Stefana Batorego, 27 puł) was a cavalry unit of the Polish Army during the Second Polish Republic.
 Formed in July 1920, it fought in the Polish-Soviet War and the 1939 Invasion of Poland.
-The regiment was garrisoned first in Wloclawek, to be moved in August 1921 to Nieswiez (now Belarus).
+The regiment was garrisoned first in Włocławek, to be moved in August 1921 to Nieswiez (now Belarus).
 In 1939, it was part of the Nowogrodzka Cavalry Brigade.
-It fought in several battles in September 1939, capitulating to the Red Army near Wladypol, on September 27, 1939.
+It fought in several battles in September 1939, capitulating to the Red Army near Wladypol, on 27 September 1939.